ichabod801/t_games/README.md

 #### Prerequisites

 None.
-The t_games system is designed to run in base Pyton, in either 2.7 or the latest 3.x.
+The t_games system is designed to run in base Python, in either 2.7 or the latest 3.x.

 ### Contributing